Bloechle/ZigZag/README.md

 ### **By launching Java runtime**

-To run the tool using the Java runtime, use the following command format:
+To run the tool using the Java runtime, use the following command format (have a watch at 'run-example.cmd') :

 ```sh
 java -cp target/your-jar-file.jar sugarcube.zigzag.ZigZag -size <size> -percent <percent> -mode <mode> -threads <threads> -input <inputFilePath> [-output <outputFilePath>] [-debug <true/false>] [-exit <true/false>]